How To Stay Focused When Working From Home

 Dress For Work

-With the future of the national workforce increasingly valuing benefits such as flexible working over salary, it’s essential for companies to put remote working plans in motion now to enable them to have a more focused, productive and happy staff-base.
+With the future of the national workforce increasing benefits such as flexible working hours, it’s essential for companies to put remote working plans in place to enable them to have a more focused, productive and happy staff-base.

 The first step to successfully implementing a remote-working culture is to ensure the right technology is in place.
-At Nasstar, we can help with hosted desktop and fully managed IT or cloud-based solutions which enable employees to access files and documents from anywhere, on any device, just like they would be able to in the office.
+At Nasstar, we can help with hosted desktop and fully managed IT or cloud-based solutions such as Office 365, which enable employees to access files and documents from anywhere, on any device, just like they would be able to in the office.